nus-cs2113-AY2324S2/ip/docs/README.md

 ### Adding a Task

 There are three types of tasks you can add: `todo`, `deadline`, and `event`.
 1. **ToDos**: These are tasks that do not have a specific date or time associated with them.
-They represent things you need to do but haven't scheduled a time for yet.
+They represent tasks that do not have a scheduled time for completion.
 2. **Deadlines**: These tasks have a specific due date and time.
-They're the things you need to complete by a certain deadline.
+They represent tasks that you need to complete by a certain deadline.
 3. **Events**: These are tasks that occur over a range of time, having both a start date/time and an end date/time.

 &nbsp;